Jaeger LeCoultre Geophysic Universal Time Review

 It takes a great watchmaker to change the nature of mechanical things to operate against the way they were meant to function.
 Jaeger LeCoultre is one of those few watchmakers that have no quarrels with thinking outside the box.
 Historically speaking they have designed and manufactured some of the world's most complicated mechanical watches.
 We once did a review with a video of one such watch a while back which can be read here.

 The difference between the above watch and the one we are reviewing here is the movement.
 Whereas the watch depicted in the video above runs on the Jaeger-LeCoultre Caliber 770, the one we are reviewing here is powered by the JLC in-house caliber 772 which also uses the Gyrolab® balance which beats at 28,800 vph.
 This self-winding movement contains 36 jewels and is comprised of 274 parts and has a power reserve of approximately 40 hours.

 The dial on this watch is probably the most distinctive feature of this watch.
-It is a world time watch which will use a busier design than your standard JLC watch.
-It's striking blue globe on the dial has matte rose gold continents.
+It is a world-time watch that will use a busier design than your standard JLC watch.
+Its striking blue globe on the dial has matte rose gold continents.

-The rose gold hour and minute hands have luminous fill and unlike most watches, the hour hand as well as the date can be adjusted either forward or backwards without damaging the movement.
-Jaeger LeCoultre is known for their rigorous testing and meticulous horological prowess.
-Each watch is put through their intense 1000 hour control test which lasts approximately 41 days.
+The rose gold hour and minute hands have luminous fill and unlike most watches, the hour hand, as well as the date, can be adjusted either forward or backward without damaging the movement.
+Jaeger LeCoultre is known for its rigorous testing and meticulous horological prowess.
+Each watch is put through its intense 1000 hour control test which lasts approximately 41 days.
 There is no other watchmaker that does this level of intense testing.